streamlink/streamlink/docs/api/validate.rst

     .
     Ideally, we'd just run autodoc on the main module and configure the order of items. :(

+Please see the :ref:`validation schema guides <api_guide/validate:Validation schemas>` for an introduction to this API and a list of examples.

 .. autoclass:: streamlink.plugin.api.validate.Schema
     :members:
     :undoc-members: